 -

-This is a pricey N/A wine ($34 a bottle), but it’s just so lovely.
+This is a pricey NA red wine ($34 a bottle), but it’s just so lovely.
 It’s a bottle of wine that’s a work of art, from the label to what’s inside.
 It has a very complex nose—dark and almost charcoal-y, tannic and tangy.
 The taste is very earthy, almost mushroomy, but it’s not heavy at all.
-In terms of body, it’s light and smooth.
-Ultimately, this has less flavor than some of the other de-alcoholized wines we tasted—even some of cheaper ones—and it’s also a little bitter.
+It’s light and smooth.
+Ultimately, this has less flavor than some of the other alcohol free red wines we tasted—even some of the cheaper ones—and it’s also a little bitter.
 But I still highly recommend seeking this out for romantic evenings in.

 Credit: Merc / Studio Null